Skip to content

 Who we are

-Our educational psychologists are qualified to work with children, parents and carers, and staff, and they're registered to practice by the Health and Care Professionals Council (HCPC).
+Our educational psychologists are qualified to work with children, parents and carers, and school staff.
+They are registered to practice by the Health and Care Professionals Council (HCPC).

 Who we work with

 The Educational Psychology Service can work with children and young people aged 0 to 25 years old.
-While working together with parents and carers is an essential part of our work, the focus is on supporting the child within the educational setting.
+Working together with parents and carers is an essential part of our work.
+The focus is always on supporting the child within the educational setting.

 Most schools in Derbyshire subscribe to our service.
 There are 2 levels of subscription: standard and enhanced.
 Both are jointly funded by the school and the local authority (LA).
-Non-subscribing schools are entitled to one support and planning meeting per year with further support limited to statutory work or critical incident support only.
-All schools can request to ‘spot purchase’ further work in addition to any subscription.
+The support for non-subscribing schools is limited to statutory work or critical incident support only.
+All schools can request to 'spot-purchase' further work in addition to the subscription.
 Schools should visit our S4S page for further details regarding subscription and purchasing.

 Referrals to support pre-school children who are not in a maintained setting can be made to our service via the Early Years Panel.

-We're also commissioned by the Local Authority or other organisations to do work that is not directly linked to specific schools.
-Example of this include providing professional supervision, offering training and engaging in research and projects.
+We are also commissioned by the Local Authority or other organisations to do work that is not directly linked to specific schools.
+For example, providing professional supervision, offering training and engaging in research and projects.

 What we do